 People who are in jail don't commit crimes outside of jail.

-Well, if you're wondering why are some communities more dangerous than others, and you don't have enough of a racist opinion about why, let me give you a uh a lesser a lesser racist opinion about why some places are more dangerous.
+Well, if you're wondering why are some communities more dangerous than others, and you don't have enough of a racist opinion about why, let me give you a lesser racist opinion about why some places are more dangerous.

-Um apparently, according to Neuroscience News, aggression is contagious, meaning that if you observe your parents in particular, so it's more a family thing, uh, observing strangers doesn't have the same effect.
+Apparently, according to Neuroscience News, aggression is contagious, meaning that if you observe your parents in particular, so it's more of a family thing, observing strangers doesn't have the same effect.

-It must have some, but uh if you observe family members being physical, yeah, you're more likely to be that way yourself.
+It must have some, but if you observed family members being physical, you were more likely to be that way yourself.

-But I went immediately to Grok and I said, uh, can you tell me Groc is uh violence and aggression?
+But I went immediately to Grok and I said, can you tell me, Grok, is violence and aggression ever hereditary?

 So studies of twins, I guess.

-50% of variants and aggressive behavior might be genetic.
+50% of variants in aggressive behavior might be genetic.

 So here's my suggestion for fixing things.

-If the if the people who are who are being violent, um are being perpetuated by seeing their family being violent and it becomes this this cycle, maybe the best thing you could do, because it's hard to fix that directly.
+If the people who are being violent are being perpetuated by seeing their family being violent, it becomes this cycle.

 Don't you think that that would be one way to save a failing neighborhood?